It started on a Saturday. All the best summer stories do, don’t they? They all start on Saturdays.

 Without waiting for a response, Emma hopped to her feet and extended an elbow at me.
 She looked a little ridiculous; standing there with her elbow pointed out as I methodically rolled up my towel and packed all my things away.
 It took until I was standing at her side and ready to walk on that I realised she expected me to put my arm through hers.
 I fear my open mouth and confused eyes may have slightly betrayed my utter bewilderment at this strange girl’s gestures.

 ‘Whatever.’
-I said, so desperately trying to keep my cool.
-With our arms linked like in some terrible feel-good movie, we wandered down the beach.
+I said, so desperately trying to keep up with what has happening.
+With our arms linked like some terrible feel-good movie, we wandered down the beach.
 The waves had started to pick up, and we walked close enough to the edge that water sometimes sloshed around our feet.
 Emma didn’t seem to mind, and I didn’t want to interrupt whatever mad thing she was talking to me about.
 Oh right, Star Wars.

 ‘But it’s all little plastic pieces on strings, apparently.
 Have you seen it?’